 The histopathology revealed the mass to be a renal adenocarcinoma.

-Above photos show the resected kidney with cancerous mass
+The above 3 photos show the resected kidney with the cancerous mass